dawichcode/open-request/README.md

 This a http request package for s.o.l.i.d principle users or clean architecture

 ## Token Security

 Save your platform token in a more secured way.
-This package saves your login token directly to the session storage in an encrypted form with unique fingerprint and cannot be manipulated. if this token is copied and used on other browsers, authorization will also fail cos the browser. fingerprint is different.
+This package saves your login token directly to the session storage in an encrypted form with unique fingerprint and cannot be manipulated. if this token is copied and used on other browsers, authorization will always fail cos the browser. fingerprint is different.
--

 - Stay `safe`.